meltano/meltano/docs/src/_reference/plugin-definition-syntax.md

 ```

 ### `settings[*].sensitive`
 Optional.
-Use to mark a setting as sensitive (e.g. a password or code).
+Use to mark a setting as sensitive (e.g. a password, token or code).

 ```yaml
 settings: